 Step 2: Contact Jonathan at email@example.com to place your order.

-Step 3: Your box will be delivered to the pick-up location nearest you.
+Step 3: Your box will be delivered to 1803 Danforth Ave, Toronto Tool Library/Sharing Depot.
+Delivery days are the second and fourth Wednesday of every month.
 Pick up your box and enjoy!

 Step 4: Repeat steps 1 through 3!